CiscoTestAutomation/genie/docs/blitz/design/actions/yang.rst

 transaction_time
 ~~~~~~~~~~~~~~~~
-A general setting that sets the maximum time that can elapse between sending a request and receiving a response.
+For a GET, the maximum time that can elapse between sending a request and the response completing.
-For gNMI subscriptions in STREAM mode, this is the time between updates.
-If this time is exceeded, the test will fail.
+For gNMI subscriptions in STREAM mode, this is the time between a response arriving and the response completing.
+If time is exceeded, the test will fail.

 updates_only
 ~~~~~~~~~~~~